Top Bar

 • Grade(s): 10, 11, 12

-In this course, students discover the varied ways in which photographers/ filmmakers can approach and interpret their own ideas, messages, and stories through photographic/film imagery through photographic/film and writing assignments.
+In this course, students will discover how to explore creative lighting techniques and develop their ability to tell a story through various ways in which photographers/ filmmakers can approach and interpret their own ideas, messages, and stories through photographic/film imagery through photographic/film and writing assignments.
+Learn to create compelling visual narratives and explore advanced editing and digital manipulation to enhance work.
+By the end of the course, students will build a skillful portfolio that showcases artistics growth and illustrates creative vision.
 Students entering the Advanced Program should have a strong technical and conceptual foundation and will define a body of work on which they plan to focus.
-Students work in digital software programs including the Adobe Suite.
 Students develop and refine their work through a sequence of unique critique-centric and technical seminars while benefitting from the mentorship of a faculty advisor; studio workshops focused on digital literacy aid students in more advanced editing and digital manipulation.
 The Advanced Program emphasizes the role of critique in the creative process; students are actively pushed to challenge and expand their established relationship with photography.

 Advanced Film-Photography 5 H